-(A) Duty of Operator.
-The operator shall, on or

-before the fifteenth (15th) day of each month, make out a return for the preceding month on a form prescribed by the Tribe, showing the entire amount of adjusted gross proceeds of his gaming activities, and the amount of tax for which s/he is liable, and shall transmit the return signed by the Primary Management Official, together with payment of the amount of tax owed, on or before the fifteenth day of the month.
+(A) Duty of Enterprise.
+The enterprise shall, on or before the fifteenth (15th) day of each month, make out a return for the preceding month on a form prescribed by the Tribe, showing the entire amount of adjusted gross proceeds of his gaming activities, and the amount of tax for which it is liable, and shall transmit the return signed by the Primary Management Official, together with payment of the amount of tax owed, on or before the fifteenth day of the month.
 If the return is prepared by other than said Manager, the return shall so state, and shall give the name and address of the person preparing the return, together with his signature and the name of his employer, if any.

-- (B) Accrual of Tax.
-The tax imposed by this section shall accrue to the Tribe on the last day of the month in which the gaming activity occurred. - 8.4 Annual Periodic Reconciliations.
-In the event that the annual financial report provided by each operator indicates that the amount of adjusted gross proceeds for the year differs from the total of the adjusted gross proceeds reported monthly under sec.
-8.3, the operator shall file with the Commission a reconciliation return, which indicates the proper amount of the adjusted gross proceeds, and if, additional tax is due, provide the correct amount together with one per cent (1%) penalty interest, compounded monthly, on the amount unreported or underreported, commencing with the month in which the report required by sec.
-8.3 was due. - 8.5 Tax Revenue Distribution.
-All sums of money received and collected under this section shall be deposited by the Tribe to the credit of the general fund to be used for the following purposes: - (A) To fund tribal government operations and programs; - (B) To provide for the general welfare of the Tribe and its members; - (C) To promote tribal economic development; - (D) To donate to charitable organizations; and - (E) To help fund operations of local government agencies.
+(B) Accrual of Tax.
+The tax imposed by this section shall accrue to the Tribe on the last day of the month in which the gaming activity occurred.

+8.4 Annual Periodic Reconciliations.
+In the event that the annual financial report provided by each enterprise indicates that the amount of adjusted gross proceeds for the year differs from the total of the adjusted gross proceeds reported monthly under sec.
+8.3, the enterprise shall file with the Commission a reconciliation return, which indicates the proper amount of the adjusted gross proceeds, and if, additional tax is due, provide the correct amount together with one per cent (1%) penalty interest, compounded monthly, on the amount unreported or underreported, commencing with the month in which the report required by sec.
+8.3 was due.

+8.5 Tax Revenue Distribution.
+All sums of money received and collected under this section shall be deposited by the Tribe to the credit of an Internal Service Fund to be used solely for the purpose of funding the operations of the Tribal Gaming Commission, in carrying out its responsibilities pursuant to this ordinance, the Indian Gaming Regulatory Act, and the Tribe's Compact with the State of Michigan, published at 58 Fed.
+Reg.
+63262 (Nov.
+29, 1993).